 Let’s examine the properties of these lenses a little closer.

-The material of Hubble Contacts is called Methafilcon A. Hubble Contacts is certainly not the first company to use this material for their contacts, but they may very be one of the last.
+The material of Hubble Contacts is called Methafilcon A. Hubble Contacts is certainly not the first company to use this material for their contacts, but they may very well be one of the last as most of the industry has moved on to more comfortable and breathable materials.

 Here is a list of brands that use the Methafilcon A, the exact same material as Hubble Contacts: